TechnTesla/European-Option-Pricing-Engine/README.md

 ![parity](https://latex.codecogs.com/svg.latex?\dpi{140}\color{White}C-P=S_0e^{-qT}-Ke^{-rT})

-If the computed call and put violate parity beyond a small tolerance, it indicates an implementation error.

-> Note: the equations are forced to white (`\color{White}`) for dark themes.
-If you view the README in light mode, you may want to remove `\color{White}` from the image URLs.
+> Note: Read it in dark mode as I forced the equations to be white